 - Stamp (or write in red pen) in Red “NIL AUDIT” if Audit is not required and hand back to driver with scrutineering label.

-- Scrutineer to record CAMS licence number and sign.
+- Scrutineer to record Motorsport Australia licence number, venue and date then sign.

 Checks to be performed at each audit are highlighted and will include at least: